varenc/flipperzero-subbrute/README.md

 Adjust the time delay by *holding* the up button on the attack screen.
 A tap saves, but holding it up brings you to the view where you can adjust the time delay.

-Ideally you should compile this yourself, but if you trust my binary, you can download it from the releases page.
+Ideally you should compile this yourself, but if you trust my binary, you can download it from this repo or the release page.

+### To install this fork
+- Download `subghz_bruteforcer_slow.fap` from releases of repo.
+- Mount your SD card, or plug in your flipper and use qFlipper to access the filesystem
+- Copy `subghz_bruteforcer_slow.fap` to `apps/Sub-GHz/`.
+- Now on your Flipper you can go to Apps->Sub-GHz and open the new Sub-GHz Bruteforcer.

+NOTE: In the app listing both this version and any prior versions will appear with the same name.
+Once opened, this version will show the version number with '-SLOW' at the end.

 # SubGHz Bruteforcer Plugin for Flipper Zero